natapol/kitsune/README.md

 ### Calculate CRE, ACF, and OFC value for specific kmer

-Kitsune provides three commands to calculate an appropiate k-mer using CRE, ACF, and OCF.
+Kitsune provides three commands to calculate an appropiate k-mer using CRE, ACF, and OCF:

 ```bash
 kitsune cre genome_fasta/* -ks 5 -ke 10